Aequorin: Marketing and legal challenges

-Apoaequorin is an ingredient in "Prevagen", which is marketed by Quincy Bioscience as a memory supplement.
+Apoaequorin is an ingredient in Prevagen, which is marketed by Quincy Bioscience as a memory supplement.
 In 2017, the US Federal Trade Commission (FTC) charged the maker with falsely advertising that the product improves memory, provides cognitive benefits, and is "clinically shown" to work.
 According to the FTC, "the marketers of Prevagen preyed on the fears of older consumers experiencing age-related memory loss".
 Quincy said that it would fight the charges.

 Prior to the suit, a clinical trial run by researchers employed by Quincy Bioscience "found no overall benefit compared to a placebo for its primary endpoints involving memory and cognition", while the company's advertising misleadingly cited a few contested subgroup analyses that showed slight improvements.

-The suit (Spath, et al v.
+The suit (Spath, et al. v.
 Quincy Bioscience Holding Company, Inc., et al., Case No. 18-cv-12416, D. NJ.) was dismissed in the District court, but an appeal seeking to overturn the dismissal was filed.
 The suit was consolidated with another against Quincy Pharmaceuticals, Vanderwerff v.
 Quincy Bioscience (Case No. 17-cv-784, D. NJ), which was the lead case.

 On February 21, 2019, the United States Court of Appeals for the Second Circuit ruled that the FTC and the state of New York could proceed with their lawsuit against Quincy Bioscience for its claims that Prevagen can improve memory.
 The order came less than two weeks after the parties argued the case before a three-judge panel of the circuit, where company lawyers admitted they did not "dispute that if you look across the entire 211 people who completed the study there was no statistically significant difference".
 The court vigorously dismissed allegations by the company lawyers that the FTC pursued its action for political reasons.

 On March 23, 2020, a federal magistrate judge in the United States District Court for the Southern District of Florida entered a report and recommendations certifying a nationwide class action for the class of consumers who purchased Prevagen over the previous four years.
-The trial in the case is set for October 2020.
+The trial in the case was set for October 2020.